 Burning wood produces creosote, a flammable tar.
 Most chimney fires start in the smoke chamber due to a build up of this residue.
 Burning green logs or pine creates heavy creosote build up.
 If you see steam or foam bubbling out the ends of the logs when they’re burning, it means the wood is wet.
 Green wood doesn’t burn cleanly and creates a lot of airborne ash that turns into creosote and soot.
 Dry hardwoods, such as oak and birch, are better choices for fires.
 Being dry and dense means they burn hotter and produce less air born particles.

 If you see dark, clumpy ash when you open the damper to start a fire, that’s creosote.
 Even if you don’t see anything, after 50 to 70 fires, it is a good idea to clean your chimney.
-A way to tell if it’s time is to do an informal inspection yourself.
+A way to tell if it’s time to contact Atlanta Maids to clean it is to do an informal inspection yourself.
 First, clean all the ashes out of the firebox and remove the grate.
 Wearing eye protection and using a strong flashlight, rub the point of your fireplace poker along the inside of your chimney liner.
 If you find a thick build up of soot which has a tar-like appearance, this is creosote.
 Scrape off a section to see how thick it is.
 If the creosote build up is 1/8 inch or more inside the chimney, it’s time to call a professional chimney sweep.